 Levels of stress, anxiety and depression at schools throughout the country with similar demographics have increased at an unprecedented rate.
-A dramatic increase in mental health concerns with our students has led us to target a significant portion of our funding towards districtwide social emotional wellness.
+A dramatic increase in mental health concerns among students has led us to target a significant portion of our funding towards social emotional wellness districtwide.

 Counselors foster a sense of connection on campus and play an essential role for students in academic guidance and life planning.
 While districts throughout the state have increased their student to counselor ratio, MBEF’s investment has kept our ratios reasonable, ensuring time to work with students on time management, prioritization, organization, as well as monitor student progress.